-For Medicare tax, the total rate in 2017 is 2.9%.
+For Medicare tax, the total rate in 2019 is 2.9%.
 There is no wage limit for Medicare tax.
-This means that both employer and employee each pay 1.45% on all wages.
+This means that both employers and employees each pay 1.45% on all wages.
 Also, for certain high-income employees, there is an Additional Medicare tax of 0.9%.

 In addition to FICA taxes, employers are also required to pay unemployment taxes.